fiscal sponsorship FAQs.

 Isn’t being required to show planned use for the program a chicken and egg situaton?

-No. You should be able to explain why you are applying for fiscal sponsorship, and give some concrete examples that will assure TFC that making the effort to support the project will at least cover the cost of doing so.
-A donation pledge is a promise to donate: a donor can make a promise to donate once fiscal sponsorship is in place.
+No. You should be able to explain why you are applying for fiscal sponsorship and give some concrete examples that will assure TFC that making the effort to support the project will cover the minimum cost of doing so.
+A donation pledge is a promise to donate: a donor can make a promise to donate once you have fiscal sponsorship in place.
 An application for fiscal sponsorship will most likely be approved if you can show you have a need for the program, and, of course, a solid project proposal that adheres to the application guidelines.

-- Do I need to have a fundraising plan for my ENTIRE budget?
-Is there a fundraising minimum?
-Is there a maximum amount I can raise for my project?
+- Do I need to have a fundraising plan for my entire budget?
+Is there a fundraising minimum or maximum?

 The fundraising plan for most projects grows and evolves over the life of the project.